you can turn music on if you like ...

 (Just this tip will improve the appearance, legibility, & even speed unbelievably for most writers.)

-e.g., the "left edge" of a letter like d or g or a,
+e.g., the "left edge" of a letter like d or g or a,or the "right edge" of p or m or n.

 Since a downstroke provides the easiest and best control, motorically, I build as much of the letter as I can out of a good, firm downstroke -- I find it helps to build the other letters by learning to connect the down-strokes together in "motor patterns" ("dinosaur teeth", --> v w etc. -- & "bumps" --> m n h etc. -- & "waves" --> u y, etc., as well as other patterns